City-Bureau/city-scrapers/docs/contribute-a-spider.md

 are looking for.

 Additionally, please use the pull request description to explain anything you'd like a reviewer to know about the code.
+See [CONTRIBUTING.md](https://github.com/City-Bureau/documenters-aggregator/blob/master/CONTRIBUTING.md) for more details.